 - Small bananas (see note above)

-- Dried fruits (examples: raisins, dried mango, and apple rings)
+- Dried fruits (examples: raisins, dried mango, apricots, dates, and apple rings)

 - Carrot sticks